 There are many great 3D fighting franchises scrambling for your hard-earned dollar (Soul Calibur, Dead Or Alive, Virtua Fighter, and Tekken), but many of the absolutely best fighting games are ones made with two dimensions in mind.
 It’s tempting to state that 2D fighting games are beloved due to Capcom, SNK, and Arc System Works’ incredible contributions and output, but the reason is deeper goes deeper than that.

 Gameplay, naturally, is a big factor.
 Some fighting game fans prefer movement on the X/Y plane as it makes for one less heat-of-the-moment matter to worry about.
-Others simply dig the artstyle, which taps either the old school pixelwork of yesteryear or adopts a sleek anime-like aesthetic.
+Others simply adore 2D fighting games’ artstyles, which taps either the old school pixelwork of yesteryear (The King of Fighters) or adopts a sleek anime-like aesthetic (BlazBlue).

 Street Fighter III: 3rd Strike